SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Introduction

-At present, there has been a great deal of excellent research on SNNs applied to computer vision (CV), natural language processing (NLP) and other fields\cite{01}\cite{02}\cite{03}\cite{04}\cite{05}\cite{06}\cite{48}\cite{46}.
-For instance, advancements from Spiking ResNet\cite{08} to EMS-ResNet\cite{06} and then to MS-ResNet\cite{46} introduced increasingly efficient event-driven network architectures.
-Spikformer\cite{09}, which is the initial utilization of Transformer in SNNs, followed by ongoing enhancements, led to the introduction of Spike-Driven Transformer v1/v2\cite{010}\cite{011}.
-This innovation offers robust sequence modeling capabilities and heightened parallel processing efficiency for intricate tasks.
+At present, there has been a great deal of excellent research on SNNs applied to computer vision (CV), natural language processing (NLP) and other fields\cite{029}\cite{01}\cite{036}\cite{03}\cite{04}\cite{46}.
+In terms of the evolution of network architecture, the early Spiking ResNet\cite{08} laid the foundation for event-driven network architectures.
+Subsequently, EMS-ResNet\cite{06} optimized this foundation, and MS-ResNet\cite{46} further enhanced the network's ability to process complex data, bringing new ideas to the field of computer vision.
+In the realm of natural language processing, Spikformer\cite{09}, which is the initial utilization of Transformer in SNNs, opened a new path for sequence modeling.
+The subsequent Spike-Driven Transformer v1/v2\cite{010}\cite{011} continuously optimized, which not only offers robust sequence modeling capabilities, but also improves the efficiency of parallel processing of intricate language tasks.
 For object detection, current research focuses on 2D object detection using 2D image data or 3D object detection using 3D data.
 For example, in Spiking-PointNet \cite{1}, point clouds—which represent 3D spatial information—were utilized for the purpose of detecting 3D objects, marking the first successful application of point clouds within SNNs.
-In \cite{3}, a spike-driven object detection framework SpikeYOLO was proposed for 2D image data.
-However, due to the lack of depth information, monocular 3D object detection using 2D image data for 3D object detection has not yet been explored through SNNs, which is unable to utilize the low-power characteristics of SNNs.
+In aspect of 2D image data, SpikeYOLO\cite{3} has put forward a spike-driven object detection framework, which is capable of effectively extracting target features from 2D images and carrying out target localization and classification.
+However, SNNs still face some challenges in the field of object detection, especially in monocular 3D object detection.
+Since monocular 3D object detection requires processing additional depth information, traditional 2D object detection methods cannot be directly applied to 3D object detection.
+Up to now, there has been no mature exploration of monocular 3D object detection via SNNs, and the low-power characteristic of SNNs has not been utilized in this task.